Mostafa-Ebrahim/youtube-mono-to-stereo/README.md

 # Mono to Stereo Audio Converter

-A Chrome browser extension that converts mono audio to stereo for YouTube videos, giving you better control over audio playback and channel distribution.
+A Chromium extension that converts mono audio to stereo for YouTube videos, giving you better control over audio playback and channel distribution.

 ## 🚀 Features